autometrics-dev/autometrics-cs/ConsoleAppSample.md

-# Testing with Autometrics.Samples Application
+# Testing with Autometrics.Samples.ConsoleApp Application

 The `Autometrics.Samples` application is a testing suite for evaluating the performance, output, and overhead of the `AutometricsMethod` attribute.
 The application covers various test scenarios, including simple and recursive methods, with and without the attribute.